flenniken/statictea/docs/messages.md

     "",                     ## wInvalidNameSpace
     "The variable \'$1\' does not exist.", ## wVariableMissing "",                     ## wStatementError
-    "You cannot overwrite the server or shared variables.", ## wReadOnlyDictionary "You cannot change the t.$1 tea variable.", ## wReadOnlyTeaVar "Invalid tea variable: $1.", ## wInvalidTeaVar
+    "You cannot overwrite the server variables.", ## wReadOnlyDictionary "You cannot change the t.$1 tea variable.", ## wReadOnlyTeaVar "Invalid tea variable: $1.", ## wInvalidTeaVar
     """Invalid t.output value, use: "result", "stdout", "stderr", "log", or "skip".""", ## wInvalidOutputValue